abraham2512/community-catalog/pipelines/update-jira-status/README.md

 # update-jira-status (Pipeline)

-A Tekton `Pipeline` that updates JIRA issues from "Modified" to "On QA" status and adds build information as comments after a successful build and advisory publication.
+A Tekton `Pipeline` that updates JIRA issues from "Modified" to "On QA" status and adds build information as comments after a successful build.

 ## Overview

-This pipeline is designed to automatically update JIRA issues when builds complete successfully and advisories are published.
+This pipeline is designed to automatically update JIRA issues when builds complete successfully.
 It:

 1. Extracts JIRA issue information from the Release artifacts
 2. Checks if issues are in "Modified" status
 3. Moves issues from "Modified" to "On QA" status
-4. Adds a comment with build information and advisory link
+4. Adds a comment with build information

 The pipeline supports authentication to JIRA using credentials stored in Kubernetes secrets and can handle multiple JIRA issues per release.